patirasam/Haskell-Functional-Programming-Language/README.md

 # Haskell-Functional-Programming-Language
-To explore and learn Haskell.
+To explore and learn functional programming language, Haskell.